FAI Hang Gliding and Paragliding Commission

 INCIDENT REPORT FORM

 When submitting results, organisers are required to inform CIVL of any incidents that occurred at the event.
 Organisers are requested to ensure that for any incident involving a reserve parachute deployment, or that required medical intervention or where a rescue service or external assistance was involved, that an Incident Report Form is completed.
 The form is available for online completion on the WPRS site.
 Go to ‘Login’ and follow the instructions if you do not already have a login.
 Incidents can be reported by the organiser/meet director, safety director, team leader, witness or by the pilot.
 More than one person can report on the same incident.

 CATEGORY 2 COMPETITION SANCTIONING - METHODS OF PAYMENT:

+Please keep the payment receipt or screenshot to send it to Competition Coordinator together with the application.
 The sanction fee will be paid in Euros only and directly to FAI; there are 3 ways to pay:

 1. Paypal: The simplest and fastest method of payment is by Paypal.
 To use Paypal please go to Paypal Payments and follow the instructions.
 You do not need a Paypal account.
 Anyone with a credit card can may a payment using Paypal.

 2. Bank Transfer: The procedures must be strictly observed; otherwise, delays or additional bank charges may occur, or the transfer may fail.
 Please read the information in the following link carefully, it describes what an IBAN number is:

 Essentially, the Bank clearing code (SWIFT/BIC) and IBAN code must always be included.

 Here are the full banking references, which must be used for all payments:

 IBAN code: CH63 0483 5045 7968 3200 6